rocketbase-io/commons-asset/README.md

 During upload process the file is getting read so that some meta information get stored.
 In case of image also the resolution is getting stored...

+## commons-asset-tooling

+Containing Thumbnail-Service, ColorThief, Download-Service, ImageHandler (for download images and on the fly thumbnailing + base64 converting)...

 ## commons-asset-core

 Containing an implementation for storing asset references...